Breaking the Trance: Can Living Simply Become the New Normal?

 It’s as if we are living in a collective trance, unable to free ourselves from the clutches of this Frankenstein monster of our own creation.
-The global consumer culture has been so successful that almost everyone has been hypnotized by systems that have delivered exactly what was promised: a materialistic paradise of easy, convenient access to food, clothing, furnishings, and credit for everyone who can afford to participate.
+The global consumer culture has been so successful that almost everyone has been hypnotized by systems that have delivered exactly what was promised: a materialistic paradise of easy, convenient access to food, energy, clothing, furnishings, and credit for everyone who can afford to participate.

 The Simply Living community can offer clues that may explain why more people are not responding to urgent calls to address the climate crisis.

 First, like our counterparts in the Minimalist and Voluntary Simplicity movements, we have always made the connection between our ecological lifestyle changes and the consumer culture.
 Much of that understanding comes from seeing that the marketing and advertising industries, along with the wasteful policies of planned obsolescence, have put our natural human desire for material comfort on steroids.
 The middle class lifestyle has become excessive – bigger houses, bigger lawns, bigger vehicles, fast fashion, fast food, and fast, easy credit.